Social Security Parent's Benefits for the Dependent Parents of a Deceased Child

 • disabled child's Social Security benefits.

-Someone who has been found by a court of law to have intentionally caused the death of an insured person cannot receive benefits based on that insured person's earnings records.
+• A parent found guilty (in a court of law) of intentionally causing the death of an insured person can't receive benefits based on that insured person's earnings records.

-Also, if you have waived your right to benefits or been granted a tax exemption for religious reasons, you cannot get benefits based on your child's earnings record.
+• If you've waived your right to benefits or been granted a Social Security tax exemption for religious reasons, you can't get parental benefits or any type of survivors benefits based on someone else's earnings record.

-How Can I Find Out if I Qualify?
+How Can I Find Out if I Qualify for the Parent's Benefit?

 Talk to a Disability Lawyer